Graduate degrees in economics

 The fields of specialization are classified by the Journal of Economic Literature.
 Offerings and strengths of faculty by field differ by Ph.D. program.
 Most programs require students to pass one or more examinations (often called preliminary, qualifying, or core examinations) before they are allowed to continue their Ph.D. studies by taking courses in their fields of specialization.

 After all coursework is completed, students develop a research plan for a doctoral dissertation.
 In many Ph.D. programs the proposed research path is the subject of an oral examination before the research path is approved.
 The Ph.D. is awarded after successful defense of the doctoral dissertation, usually during a final oral examination.
+The median time to earn a Ph.D. in economics is 5-6 years.
+This generally includes two years of coursework and the remaining time spent researching and writing a dissertation.

 The Master's degree in economics can be viewed as a terminal degree or as additional preparation (beyond the baccalaureate degree) for more advanced study.
 In some cases a Master's degree is routinely awarded after completion of a designated phase of a Ph.D. program.